wendahere/GoGetter/Journal.md

 After much discussion, we have decided to use a RasberryPi as the controller of our vending machine instead of a PLC, this is because given our limited budget, the PLC we could afford has too little I/O ports.
 Reynard has started working on the Pi.
 Allen has drawn some sketches of the design with concept sketches and a made a dirty prototype.
 Wen Da is working on the journal and will focus on the power calculations.

-After doing further research, we decided to move our focus away from springs for the dispensing mechanism.
-This is because, we have found out that the springs we need have to be custom manufcatured, which means that they are expensive and not easily obtainable.
-We didn't want this as we wanted the standard parts that could be easily bought off the shelf, and require little to zero adjustments/machining.
-This is so, if any part fail during operation, GOS could easily maintain the machines by themselves, by ordering a replacement part online and replacing said part.
-Therefore, instead of using springs, we decided to switch to either using a threaded rod or lead screw driven by a stepper motor to dispense the prize instead.
-It still keeps the original design concept (prizes are hooked onto a rod).
-We also found that it will be easier for GOS to maintain the machine in the long run.
-Furthermore, the overall cost would be cheaper too.

 #### Concpet Sketches

 Allen came up with some preliminary sketches on some of the main functions, so that the team have an idea how the final design would potentially look like.